edgedb/edgedb/doc/ref/schema/architecture.rst

 Links signify explicit relationship between two nodes.
 Links are used to bind concepts to concepts or atoms.
 Links have a standard hierarchy whereby all *specialized* links derive from a single *generic* link of the same name.
-Thus, if two different concepts each define the ``name`` link, this will create three elements: a generic ``name`` link and two specialized links derived from it for each concept.
+Thus, if two different concepts within the same module each define the ``name`` link, this will create three elements: a generic ``name`` link and two specialized links derived from it for each concept.

 Generic links can themselves define a list of *link properties*, which are the same to links as links are to concepts, except that link